calirails/meteor-microscope/readme.txt

 // ============ Cloud installation and run command ===============
 // the cloud DNS claimed on meteor.com is 'cnmic.meteor.com'
-// to deploy to the cloud, run: meteor deploy cnmic.meteor.com
+// to deploy to the cloud, run:
+	$meteor deploy cnmic.meteor.com
+	- OR alternatively to also deploy and run with settings file named 'settings.json' -
+	$meteor deploy cnmic.meteor.com --settings settings.json
 // login/pwd is calvin/???